xcomponent/xcomponent/Examples/xc.calculator/documentation/README.md

 ![composition view](images/composition.jpg)

-> Note: In the composition view, component inputs are the left bullet points and component outputs are the right bullet points.
+> Note: In the composition view, on each component, inputs are the left side bullet points and component outputs are the right side bullet points.

 ### Configuration